codersachin26/HelloWorld/README.md

 **About**

-<b> HelloWorld </b> is a blog web apllication In this Web apllication we have three types of users, the first one is Admin.
-Admin have all the privileges related to the website and second one is User.
-The User can read blogs and like blogs and comments on blogs.
-The last one is that the Author has more privileges than the User.
+<b> HelloWorld </b> is a blog web apllication In this Web apllication.
+The User can read,like and comment on blogs.
+ And User can also create Author account.
 Author can write blogs and also see how many people comment,like their blogs
-HelloWorld website is user friendly and easy to use.
-All the important data will be stored in the database and it avoids any miscalculation.

-It was made using Python 3.7.4 + Django and the database is SQLite.
+I made this web appliaction using Python 3.7.4 + Django and the database is SQLite.
 There is a login and registration functionality included.
-User has his own blog page, where he can add new blog posts if User have Author account.
-Every authenticated user can comment on posts made by other users.
-Home page is a paginated list of all posts.
-Non-authenticated users can see all blog posts, but cannot add new posts or comment.

 ## Prerequisites:-
 # [Optional] Install virtual environment: